A Complete Guide To Mortgage REITs (mREITs)

 Mortgage REITs, or real estate investment trusts, provide a critical function in the economy through the facilitation of the housing market.
 Without mREITs, there would be considerably less liquidity in the industry which would make it more difficult for borrowers to find financing opportunities.

 Mortgage investors can back both commercial mortgage and residential mortgage opportunities.
 The makeup of an mREIT will vary based on the goals of the investors.
 An investor can purchase mortgage REITs as they would any other public stock or as part of an ETF or mutual fund.

 An equity REIT is the most common type of REIT.
 An equity REIT owns and operates the properties in its holdings.
 With that, an equity REIT often generates revenue through rental income.
 A mortgage REIT investment generates revenue through interest income from mortgages and mortgage-backed securities.

 Equity REITs are able to provide a more stable income.
 But mortgage REITs can often offer higher dividend yields, especially with rising interest rates.

 Should You Invest In Mortgage REIT Stocks?

 A mortgage REIT could be a sound addition to your investment portfolio, as they offer competitive total returns.
 But you should take some time to review the pros and cons of this investment before making a final decision.

 Benefits Of Investing In Mortgage REITs

 First, let’s take a look at the benefits associated with investing in a mortgage REIT.

-- You can invest in the real estate industry without purchasing any physical property.
+- No home maintenance: You can invest in the real estate industry without purchasing any physical property.
 With that, you won’t have to worry about many of the usual headaches that owning rental property requires you to deal with, such as leaky roofs and problem tenants.

-- The IRS requires that shareholders receive at least 90% of a REIT’s income.
+- Protected funds: The IRS requires that shareholders receive at least 90% of a REIT’s income.
 This can help ensure that your funds are being well taken care of.